 Highlights

-Visit Prins Karls Forland to admire a magnificent and snow-covered mountain
+Visit Prins Karls Forland to view the harbor seals and snowy mountain peaks

 Activity options vary depending on destination and operator.
 Activity level is determined by the range and intensity of activities you choose to participate in.
 Discuss with your Trip Planner which options are best for you.